 Simple Solution: The answer here is straightforward.
 As opposed to in the past, technology now allows for complete transparency into all of your accounts; all in one place.
 Using a tool like Wela provides instant visibility into your spending habits.
 This allows you to see where you stand and how each transaction affects your overall budget and your short and long term goals.

-Why it matters: A couple of items to consider here: First, one of Warren Buffet's core principles and most known tips is to never depend on a single income.
+Why it matters: A couple of items to consider here: First, one of Warren Buffet's core principles is to never depend on a single income.
 A second thing to consider is that a millionaire has on average seven streams of income.
 So, to go from paycheck to paycheck, you're most likely going to need more than just your 9-5.

 Simple Solution: Budgeting is like dieting.
 There's are two fundamental ways to improve your situation.
 To lose weight, you can either cut calories or burn more calories by exercising.
 To see the quickest and best results, you can do a combination of the two.
 With your budget and overall cash flow, you can either cut your spending or add to your revenue.
 And, just like dieting, a combination of the two brings the best results.
 Starting a side hustle like Uber, Airbnb, or freelancing one of your many abilities, can add much-needed funds to your bottom line.
 One benefit of the time in which we live is that there are ample opportunities to generate more income.
 Ultimately adding a side hustle or two gets you further away from living paycheck to paycheck and closer to the seven revenue streams that a millionaire has.